shuaibiyy/shuaib.me/content/haproxy-config-mgmt-lambda-registry-cosmonaut.md

 	    timeout connect 5000
 	    timeout client 50000
 	    timeout server 50000

 	# Define frontends

 	frontend http
 	    bind :80

 	    acl app1 hdr(host) -i first.example.com
 	    use_backend app1 if app1

 	    acl app2 hdr(host) -i second.example.com
 	    use_backend app2 if app2

 	# Define backends

 	backend app1
 	    mode http
 	    balance roundrobin
 	    option forwardfor
 	    cookie JSESSIONID prefix nocache

 	    server a23nj53h3j4 192.168.1.9:80 check cookie JSESSIONID

 	backend app2
 	    mode http
 	    balance roundrobin
 	    option forwardfor
 	    cookie JSESSIONID prefix nocache

 	    server das843j3h3k 192.168.1.10:80 check cookie JSESSIONID

 	    server fds32k4354f 192.168.1.11:80 check cookie JSESSIONID

 ## [Cosmonaut](https://github.com/shuaibiyy/cosmonaut)
 Cosmonaut is a tool for monitoring docker hosts and reloading their HAProxy configurations.
-When a docker event relevant to Cosmonaut occurs, it gathers information about the event and current state of services running on the host, and sends that information in a request to Cosmos, which then returns a HAProxy config.
+When a docker event relevant to Cosmonaut occurs, it gathers information about the event and current state of services running on the host, and sends that information in a request to Lambda-Registry, which then returns a HAProxy config.
 Cosmonaut finally reloads the host's HAProxy with the config it received.
 Currently, Cosmonaut expects HAProxy to be running in a [container](https://github.com/rstiller/dockerfiles/tree/master/haproxy), and it updates it via a docker exec command.